Les bienfaits cachés des plantes sur le moral et la concentration - Verdeia

 Daily routine (3–5 min)

-• Open/adjust the sheers and check the actual light.
+• Open/adjust curtains and check actual light.

 • Observe: new growth, dull leaf, dry/wet substrate.